synapse-2/XGIMI_ALEXA_INTEGRATION/README.md

 There is an option to add a servo(like: https://www.amazon.com/Servo-Servos-Helicopter-Airplane-Controls/dp/B0BJQ2QTHG/) and/or a 5v relay (like: https://www.amazon.com/AEDIKO-Channel-Optocoupler-Isolation-Support/dp/B095YD3732/) and have it move on on-off command if you want to have it push another button of some sort
 There is also built in remote web gui to send commands from iphone or another web browser etc.

-The code was tested with Xgimi horizon-ultra
+The code was tested with Xgimi horizon-ultra (https://us.xgimi.com/pages/horizon-ultra) and has codes for other xgimi models ("XGIMI Elfin", "XGIMI Z6X", "XGIMI Horizon Pro 4K","XGIMI H3","XGIMI H3S-a","XGIMI H3S-b","XGIMI H5","XGIMI H1S","XGIMI Z4Air", "XGIMI Horizon")

 There you have it.
 Alexa integration via cloning of the Bluetooth factory remote.
 All on the the ESP32S3 single chip supporintg Wifi and BLE5.0